yt-project/yt/doc/source/examining/loading_data.rst

                            'omega_matter': 0.272,
                            'hubble_constant': 0.702}

+   ds = yt.load(my_filename,
+                cosmology_parameters=cosmology_parameters)

-If you wish to set the default units directly, you can do so by using the ``unit_base`` keyword in the load statement.
+If you wish to set the unit system directly, you can do so by using the ``unit_base`` keyword in the load statement.

  .. code-block:: python

     import yt

     ds = yt.load(filename, unit_base={'length', (1.0, 'Mpc')})

+See the documentation for the :class:`~yt.frontends.tipsy.data_structures.TipsyDataset` class for more information.

 Loading Cosmological Simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^